-DOE conducted groundwater monitoring in October 2009 and results were not available in time to be included in the 2009 compliance report.
-Therefore, the results from 2009 are presented in this report.
-DOE also conducted groundwater monitoring in October 2010.
-Results from October 2010 are not available for this report, and they will be provided in the 2011 compliance report and in the upcoming groundwater monitoring evaluation discussed above.
+Monitoring Results-DOE conducted groundwater monitoring in October 2010, and results were not available in time to be included in the 2010 compliance report.
+Therefore, the results from 2010 are presented in this report.
+DOE also conducted groundwater monitoring in October 2011.
+Results from October 2011 are not available for this report, but they will be provided in the 2012 compliance report.

-U.S. Department of Energy January 2011 Monitoring Results-Analytical results for groundwater and surface water monitoring are presented below.
-Time-concentration plots for uranium, from 1995 through 2009, are shown in Figure 3-2 for groundwater and in Figure 3-3 for surface water.
-The results of the 2009 monitoring demonstrate continued compliance with established site standards.
+Analytical results for groundwater and surface water monitoring are presented below.
+Timeconcentration plots for uranium, from 1995 through 2010, are shown in Figure 3-2 for groundwater and in Figure 3-3 for surface water.
+The results of the 2010 monitoring demonstrate continued compliance with established site standards.

-Groundwater-Uranium concentrations in 2009 were considerably below the established ACL (Figure 3-2).
-With the exception of monitoring well MW-0412 and monitoring well MW-0413, uranium concentrations in 2009 were also below the MCL.
+Groundwater-Uranium concentrations in 2010 were considerably below the established ACL (Figure 3-2).
+With the exception of monitoring wells 0412 and 0413, uranium concentrations in 2010 also were below the MCL.